GravityOnline/Git-Bash/README.md

 );
 Switch back to Desktop and click the Changes tab, shown in Figure 7-5.

-Using GitHub Conventions
-in Commit MessagesUsing GitHub Conventions in Commit Messages

-Emojis
-Emojis are

 Issue references

 To reference an issue in a commit message: